canjs/can-component/docs/component.md

       }
     }

-When the "+" icon is clicked next to each item, the viewModel's `showChildren` method is called, which adds that item to the breadcrumb like:
+When the “+” icon is clicked next to each item, the viewModel’s `showChildren` method is called, which adds that item to the breadcrumb like:

     showChildren: function(item, ev) {